-Describe the scope of work and major construction activities you wish to be covered in this NPDES application, including baseyards and staging areas.
-You may only include project areas where the locations of impervious structures are known; project areas where the final grades are known; and work areas that will be performed by one (1) general contractor.
-A separate NPDES application will be required for all other project areas.
+Describe the scope of work and major construction activities covered in this NOI, including baseyards and staging areas.
+Include only project areas where the locations of impervious structures are known; project areas where the final grades are known; and work areas that will be performed by one (1) general contractor.
+A separate NOI will be required for all other project areas.
+(Note: Per Section 209 of the specifications and applicable special provisions, the maximum surface area of earth material which may be exposed at any time is 300,000 square feet.)